About the course

 Because the class will enroll undergraduates, honors students, and graduate students, course requirements will differ for the three groups.
 In general, undergraduates will be responsible for core readings in professional level sources, weekly reaction papers, a self-study and regular class participation.
 In addition to these requirements, both honors students and graduate students will write a publishable professional book review on a title approved by the instructors, and graduate students will convey weekly "meta-reflections" on the reaction papers of their undergraduate classmates.

 Robert A. Neimeyer, Ph.D., is a Professor of Psychology, University of Memphis, where he also maintains an active clinical practice.
 Bob has published 30 books, including Grief and Bereavement in Contemporary Society: Bridging Research and Practice, and serves as Editor of the journal Death Studies.
-The author of nearly 500 articles and book chapters and a frequent workshop presenter, he is currently working to advance a more adequate theory of grieving as a meaning-making process.
+The author of over 500 articles and book chapters and a frequent workshop presenter, he is currently working to advance a more adequate theory of grieving as a meaning-making process.

 Jessie Sawyer is currently pursuing her Masters in Mental Health Counseling at the University of Memphis, where she is also a research assistant in the Loss and Transition Laboratory.
 She has a special interest in the study of near death experiences and the impact of interpersonal relationships on grief in the wake of loss.